 - The classifier should be trained interactively on various weighted training examples.

-- In each iteration, it tries to provide an excellent fit for these examples by minimizing training error.
+- In each iteration, it tries to provide an excellent fit for these examples by minimizing training errors.

 How does Ada-boost work?
 First, Ada-boost selects a training subset randomly.
-It iteratively trains the AdaBoost machine learning model by selecting the training set based on the accurate prediction of the last training and it assigns the higher weight to wrong classified observations so that in the next iteration these observations will get the high probability for classification.
+It iteratively trains the AdaBoost machine learning model by selecting the training set based on the accurate prediction of the last training and it assigns the higher weight to wrong classified observations so that in the next iteration these observations will get a high probability for classification.
 The next step is assigning the weight to the trained classifier in each iteration according to the accuracy of the classifier.
 Those classifiers that are more accurate, will get higher weight.
-This process iterates until the complete training data fits without any error or until reaching out to the specified maximum number of estimators.
+This process iterates until the complete training data fits without any error or until it reaches the specified maximum number of estimators.

 In Python, we can use the algorithm from scikit-learn.
 In the example, we will try to classify the flowers that are contained in the iris dataset.